-Rooftop decks and roof access enclosures must be no more than minimally visible from abutting streets, must not be highly visible from the public realm, and must minimize disturbances of rooftop views from other buildings.
-Roof access enclosures must be no larger than the minimum size required for access.
+Rooftop decks and roof access enclosures should be no more than minimally visible from abutting streets, and should not be highly visible from the public realm.
+Roof access enclosures should be no larger than the minimum size required for access when visible from the street and/or exceeding the permitted height.

-Mechanical systems, elevated solar panel arrays, and other non-deck rooftop appendages must be no more than minimally visible from abutting streets at any point within 40' of the building and must not be highly visible from the public realm.
+Mechanical systems, elevated solar panel arrays, and other non-deck rooftop appendages should not be highly visible from contiguous streets at any point within 40 feet of the building and should not be highly visible from the public realm.